-Cruising into Venice Italy is one of those magical travel moments.
+Cruising into the port of Venice Italy is one of those magical travel moments.
 For us, it was several years ago, and we were on the NCL Spirit.
 We stood at the bow of the cruise ship, and despite the crowds, looking out it was captivating.

-A few facts about the Port of Venice:
+A few facts about the Port of Venice Italy:

 - The port of Venice is the eighth busiest commercial port in Italy as well as being one of the busiest cruise ports in the Mediterranean.

-If you enjoyed this article, please share it on social media and pin it:
+If you enjoyed this article on cruising into the port of Venice Italy, please share it on social media including Pinterest: